-The results of the Australian Women Dental Health Survey have disappointed the experts who warn and emphasise that it’s crucial for expectant mothers to consult their dentist because hormonal changes can make the gums more susceptible to bleeding, swelling, and inflammation.
+The Australian Women Dental Health Survey results have disappointed the experts who warn and emphasise that it’s crucial for expectant mothers to consult their dentist because hormonal changes can make the gums more susceptible to bleeding, swelling, and inflammation.

 Therefore, it is extremely important to take care of your teeth and gums during pregnancy, as it is also important to the health of your baby growing inside you.

 Possible Dental Problems During Pregnancy

-Hormone changes cause an increase in blood flow bringing more blood to the gums.
-This feeds any dental plaque and that promotes tooth decay and gum disease.
+Hormone changes cause an increase in blood flow, bringing more blood to the gums.
+This feeds any dental plaque, promoting tooth decay and gum disease.

 Here are some of the dental problems you could expect during pregnancy:

-Pregnancy gingivitis – this is a common problem for pregnant women.
+This is a common problem for pregnant women.
 Gingivitis is the mild stage of gum disease causing red and swollen gums, and the patient may experience tenderness and bleeding.
 Improving oral hygiene reduces your chances of suffering from this problem.

-Pregnancy tumours – this results from irritation brought about by gingivitis and plaque.
-Pregnancy tumours are harmless growths that developed on the gums and often subside after giving birth.
+These result from irritation brought about by gingivitis and plaque.
+Pregnancy tumours are harmless growths that develop on the gums and often subside after giving birth.

 How to Avoid These Problems During Pregnancy

-Brush your teeth at least twice a day, floss between your teeth and visit your dentist regularly.
+Brush your teeth at least twice daily, floss between your teeth and visit your dentist regularly.
 In addition, if you are planning on parenthood or are already pregnant, see your dentist.

 Increase your calcium intake during pregnancy.
 Consuming foods rich in calcium will protect your bone mass and meet the required nutrition of your developing baby.

-Increase your vitamin D intake to help your body utilise the calcium.
+Increase your vitamin D intake to help your body utilise calcium.
 Good sources of this vitamin include cheese, margarine, fatty fish (such as salmon) and eggs.
 Going outside to expose your skin to healthy sunlight is also a good way to increase your vitamin D during pregnancy.

-Your Pregnancy and Oral Health Matters at Dr. Sachdeva’s Dental Surgery
+Your Pregnancy and Oral Health Matters at Dr Sachdeva’s Dental Surgery

 We will thoroughly examine your condition before recommending and performing any required dental procedures.
 Our team will help you achieve a happy and healthy pregnancy by maintaining your dental health.

-Contact us on (03) 9800 2338 or book your appointment online.
+Contact us at (03) 9800 2338 or book your appointment online.